 - Improving your communication: Make sure to communicate with your customer every step of the way.
-Offer tips or assistance when they’re browsing your products, send out timely order confirmations or delivery notifications, and be sure to always answer emails or phone calls as soon as possible.
+Offer tips or assistance when they’re browsing your products and send out timely order confirmations or delivery notifications.
+And be sure to always answer emails or phone calls as soon as possible.

 - Offering customer support: Set up a dedicated helpline or customer support team, or make it easy for customers to get in touch with you if they need help.

 - Including a warranty: Give customers peace of mind by offering them a warranty with their purchase.
 This will show that you’re trustworthy and reliable, and are thinking about the long-term needs of your customers.

 To compete on value rather than price, ensure your products are of great quality.
 Your customers will notice the difference.

 - Delivering what your customers need: Think about what it is that your customers actually want from your products or services.
 Offer all-inclusive packages or add helpful features to existing products so people can get exactly what they need in one place.